1itvinka/anastasiya.dev/content/blog/names/index.md

 ### Introduction

 Choosing a good name can take time and effort.
-But it's totally worth it as proper names make it much easier to maintain code.
+But it's totally worth it.
+Proper names make it much easier to maintain code.
 If a name requires a comment - it's a bad name.

 ### Main Principles

-**1. Use meaningful and pronounceable names**
+#### 1. Use meaningful and pronounceable names

 Bad: